How to Paint Stairs Professionally

 Painting stairs presents some obvious problems.
-They’re a key part of your home, allowing you to move between bedroom, bathroom, kitchen and other living areas.
+They’re a key part of your home, allowing you to move between bedroom, bathroom, kitchen, and other living areas.
 The easiest way to paint stairs while still living in the house is to do it in stages.
 Paint every other stair during your first session so you can still walk up and down using the unpainted stairs while you wait for the paint to dry.

 First, you need to decide what color you want to paint your stairs and purchase the paint.
 You also need to purchase a slip-resistant paint additive to prevent your stairs from becoming slippery.
-While you’re buying supplies, don’t forget to get some painter’s tape, which makes it easier to paint your stairs neatly.
+While you’re buying supplies, don’t forget to get some painter’s tape, making it easier to paint your stairs neatly.

 Begin by lightly sanding down your stairs to create a fresh surface for painting.
 Wipe them down with a damp microfiber cloth to remove dust generated by the sanding.
 Apply painter’s tape to the walls around the stairs to protect them from stray brush strokes.
-Paint all the risers and every other stair tread in your chosen color and then wait a few hours for them to dry, depending on the climate you are painting in.
+Paint all the risers and every other stair tread in your chosen color, and then wait a few hours for them to dry, depending on the climate you are painting in.

 If you want to paint your stairs but have concerns about how slippery the final result will be, don’t worry.
 You can mix a slip-resistant additive into your paint to provide extra traction and reduce the risk of slipping.

 Slip-resistant additives don’t change the color of paint, but they give it a small amount of texture to increase friction between the stair and your foot.
 Of course, even stairs that have been painted with slip-resistant paint are likely to be more slippery than carpeted stairs, so you should still take care when going up or down them.